-So how do you decide the best place to stay in the Grand Cayman?
+So how do you decide the best place to stay in Grand Cayman?
 Truthfully, it all depends on what best fits your needs and expectations for your trip.
-To help with the process, I will explain what Seven-Mile Beach and the East End has to offer.
+To help with the process, I will explain what Seven-Mile Beach and the East End have to offer.

 There is no doubt about it, Seven-Mile Beach is gorgeous!
 One of the best beaches we have ever visited in the entire world.
 It is no wonder why there are so many luxurious hotels along Seven-Mile Beach and the most popular place to stay in the Grand Cayman.

 However, it is not always the best choice for everyone.
 The Grand Cayman is known for being an expensive Caribbean destination.
 Therefore, staying on Seven-Mile Beach may put a hefty dent into your wallet.
 Furthermore, there are no all-inclusive hotels on Seven-Mile Beach.
 So, you will need to dine at the hotel restaurants or at local restaurants.

 Another aspect to consider is the crowds.
 Though the beach is seven-miles long, it is always crowded.
 Whether the beach is crowded with hotel guests, cruise guests, or locals – you might be fighting for a spot in the sand.
 With that being said, if you stay in a luxury hotel such as The Westin, you can rent a private cabana for a more secluded experience.

 Lastly, if you stay at a Seven-Mile Beach hotel, a rental car is not needed.
 You can easily take a taxi or airport transfer from the airport to your hotel.
 If you book excursions to Stingray City or Rum Point, the tour operators typically include hotel pick-up.
 And you can always taxi to local restaurants if you do not want to walk.